Røst Municipality: Climate

-Despite being north of the Arctic Circle, Røst features a cold-summer mediterranean climate (Köppen Csc), also bordering a subpolar oceanic climate (Köppen Cfc).
+Despite being north of the Arctic Circle, Røst features a rare cold-summer mediterranean climate (Köppen Csc), also bordering a subpolar oceanic climate (Köppen Cfc).
 Røst and Værøy were earlier known by meteorologists as the most northern locations in the world with average temperatures above freezing all winter, but with the updated 1991-2020 normals there are more northern locations in Norway with average temperatures above freezing all winter.
 The winter temperatures in southern Lofoten represent the largest temperature anomaly in the world relative to latitude.
 The mean annual temperature is 6.0 C (1991–2020), and the average annual precipitation is 873.9 mm.
 The wettest months are October through December with approximately 90-120 mm precipitation each month, and the driest period is during May and June with on average of 40 mm each month.
 Precipitation varies considerably: in June 2009, only 1 mm of precipitation fell and July 2009 had only 7 mm of rain, while in December 2008, there was 127 mm of precipitation registered.
 The average date for the last overnight freeze (low below 0 °C) in spring is April 22 and average date for first freeze in autumn is November 5 giving a frost-free season of 196 days (1981-2010 average).